Remington Model 887: Function and Remington Model 870 Comparison

+The 28" Nitro Mag barrel is threaded for the standard Remington Rem-Choke system.
+This enables the barrel to be choked in a variety of constrictions ranging from .727" cylinder choke to .682" extra-full.

 ArmorLokt Finish

 The 887's most striking feature is the ArmorLokt finish.
-The entire receiver and barrel of the 887 is coated with a glass-filled nylon material which protects the steel interior of the gun.
+The entire receiver and barrel of the 887 is coated with .041" thick glass-filled nylon material via an overmolding process which protects the steel interior of the gun.
 In this way, the steel provides the strength for the gun while the polymer protects the inner workings from the elements, including inclement weather and resulting corrosion.
 Manufacturers have come up with several ways to help protect a gun's metal surface, but overmolding the gun with a polymer is a unique concept.

 Remington claims that the ArmorLokt finish is impenetrable, and has several tests to help back up this claim.
 Company engineers subjected the 887 to salt-corrosion and submersion tests and checked for leaks and separation in the polymer, and none were found.
 A second test was conducted, where over 10,000 rounds were discharged through a single 887 barrel, and the barrel's coating showed no signs of separation.
 Smaller tests have been conducted by reviewers which somewhat verify these results.

-Several key parts of the weapon are not treated with the ArmorLokt process.
+Several key parts of the gun are not treated with the ArmorLokt process.
 Noted on several sites are issues with the fore end tube assembly having rust directly from the factory.

 The surface of the barrel, receiver, and synthetic fore-end has a tire-tread pattern to make a non-slip surface.
 It also gives the gun a unique look, which is often criticized.

-Remington's Recall

-Remington is doing a voluntary recall on all Model 887 shotguns manufactured between Dec.
-1, 2013 and Nov.
-24, 2014 for safety reasons.
-Remington flagged these guns over a defect that might bind the firing pin to the forward position.
-If a round is chambered with the firing pin locked forward it's possible the shotgun may fire, resulting in an unintentional discharge.

-Remington will continue production of Model 887 shotguns as the issue isn't inherent to the 887 design itself, just some flawed components that were put into production firearms.
-Every shotgun that has been inspected will be punch-marked on the bolt to indicate that the guns have been returned, checked, repaired if necessary and test-fired to ensure they are up to 100 percent.